The toll of obesity.

-Weight-loss surgery can break this cycle, and has the added benefit of helping to control type 2 diabetes.
+Many people recognize the emotional toll but not the physical toll.
+Obesity is associated with many chronic diseases that shorten our lives as well as reducing the quality of our lives.
+Weight-loss surgery is highly effective at controlling or even eliminating Type 2 diabetes.
 In fact, it’s so effective at helping diabetics take control of their disease that the American Diabetes Association, the International Diabetes Federation and 43 other health organizations have endorsed weight-loss surgery as a treatment for diabetes.
-Until recently, this type of surgery had primarily been considered a tool for battling obesity, with diabetes control considered only a beneficial side effect.

 Who qualifies for weight-loss surgery?